CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 7. Amendments to the Charter
 8. The charter itself

+NOTHING removes the vote from the candidate when voting for the candidate.
 ### REGULAR LAWS
 To establish ordinary laws,
 1. The name of the package of law should not match the highlighted keywords.